Latest posts by Aran Davies (see all)

 - As a player, did you ever feel that you could make a game far more exhilarating if you could collaborate with the developer?
 If technology can spawn a business model enabling closer collaboration between players and developers, it will change the industry forever.

-- Did you ever feel that if the gaming company allows the creation of rarer forms of in-game assets, then the game would be a lot more fun playing?
-The technology could help here.
+- Did you ever feel that if the gaming company allows the creation of rarer forms of in-game assets, then the game would be a lot more fun to play?
+Technology could help here.